Privacy-Enhanced Mail (PEM) (OpenSsh format)

 Certificate Validity Period Not Before Not After Portecle

-A certificate check is equivalent to an authentication.
-The signature of the certificate is verified with the public key to check if it was signed (issued) by a trusted party (usually a trusted...
+A certificate check is an authentication known as Sender Authentication (or asymmetric authentication).
+The signature of the certificate is verified with the public key to check if it was signed...

 Public Key Crypto Pair Key Creation